tianxiaxi/NovelReader/README.md

 # NovelReader
-An extension of Reading novel/fiction in chrome
+An extension of Reading novel/fiction in Chrome